chlorotic mottle

 Dogwood Problems

-... as a white substance on both the upper and lower leaf surface.
+... upper and lower leaf surface.
 Leaves may become twisted or deformed and may develop a chlorotic mottle.
-While powdery mildew will not kill a tree outright, it can weak it thus causing it to become susceptible to other disease and environmental factors.
-For control, avoid excessive nitrogen fertilizer, improve air circulation, ...
+While powdery mildew will not kill a tree outright, it can weak it thus causing ...

 www.ces.ncsu.edu